-There are many factors to consider in crop selection, a requisite that must be undertaken before actually starting a farming venture.
-Even without a predetermined location and site of a farm, the crop to be grown can be decided based mainly on its marketability and profitability.
+Various factors should be considered in crop selection.
+This is a requisite that must be undertaken before actually starting a farming venture.
+Even without a predetermined location and site of a farm, the crop to be grown can be decided though based mainly on its marketability and profitability.

-However, there are many cases especially in countries with agriculture-based economy in which the farmlot is already available.
+However, there are many cases especially in countries with agriculture-based economy in which the farm lot is already available.
 It could have been acquired through inheritance, or by purchase, or otherwise transferred through other means.
-Whatsoever, crop and variety selection is the first consideration in starting or developing the farm.
+Whatsoever, crop and varietal selection is the first consideration in starting or developing the farm.
 Right decision in the selection of crop or crops to be grown, particularly perennial types, will ultimately convert into a successful farming venture.

-The biotic factor refers to living organisms including ruminant animals, insect and other pests, disease pathogens and weeds, as well as organisms having beneficial effects like civet cat population for the production of civet coffee and the abundance of pollinators.
+The biotic factors refer to living organisms including ruminant animals, insect and other pests, disease pathogens and weeds, as well as organisms having beneficial effects like civet cat population for the production of civet coffee and the abundance of pollinators.
 Where there is prevalence of a disease in a locality, susceptible crops may be excluded or a resistant variety may be selected.

-The topographic features of the land like elevation, slope, and terrain as well as the physical and chemical properties of the soil such as texture, color, organic matter content, pH and fertility levels will determine the crops that are naturally suited.
+The topographic features of the land like elevation, slope, terrain and aspect (the direction that a sloping land faces); and the physical and chemical properties of the soil such as texture, color, organic matter content, pH and fertility levels will determine the crops that are naturally suited.
 Also, the various climatic factors, such as prevailing climate type, temperature, rainfall, relative humidity, incidence of light, and frequency of typhoons will limit the choice of crops.
 A stable supply of water within the farm will allow wide possibilities in crop selection.

-2. Crop or varietal adaptability.
 The crop(s) and the variety (ies) to be grown should be selected based on their adaptability to the prevailing conditions in the farm.
 A useful guide is to identify the crops growing in the farm and in the neighborhood.
 An interview of the neighboring farmers will also provide valuable information as to the probability of success, or failure, of growing certain preferred crops.
-Furthermore, it is an advantage to have access to lists of different crops under the various plant classification based on natural adaptation or habitat.

-4. Marketability and profitability.
+2. Marketability and profitability.
 For those who want to engage in cash crop farming or, at the least, ensure financial sustainability, crop selection must consider marketability and profitability.
-This means that the product must have an accessible, stable and robust market.
+In general, this means that the crop to be selected must be high yielding.
+The product, be it the fruit, seed, modified root or stem, flower or foliage or any part, must have an accessible, stable and robust market.
 With efficient labor and use of inputs, the harvest will realize profit to finance the suceeding farm activities or generate substantial return on investment.
 However, market and price are dictated by many factors such as the number of competitors, supply and demand, development of new products, promotional campaign, and agribusiness cycle.

 If there is a plan to integrate crop production with free-range livestock, or where entry of astray animals is unhampered, it would be wise to install tree guards or fences.
 However, additional cost can be eliminated or minimized by selecting crops that are less susceptible to nibbling.
 Some crops, like soursop (or guyabano) and sugar apple (or atis) have anti-herbivory properties.
 In intercropping, it is desirable that the component crops have complementary or mutualistic relation.